Differentially Private and Communication-Efficient Distributed Nonconvex Optimization Algorithms: Distributed Primal-Dual Algorithm with Compressed Communication

-where $\tilde{\zeta}_1,\tilde{\zeta}_2,\tilde{\zeta}_3,\bar{\kappa}_3,\kappa_{12}$ and $M_2$ are positive constants given in Appendix~\ref{app-convergence1}. \end{theorem} \begin{proof} See Appendix~\ref{app-convergence1}. \end{proof} \begin{remark} Theorem~\ref{theo:convergence1} shows that PDDC converges at a rate of $\mathcal{O}(1/T)$ for general nonconvex cost functions, which is the same as PGTC.
+where $\bar{s}_{\xi,v}=\max_i\{s_{\xi_{v_i}}\}$. \end{corollary} \begin{remark} Theorem~\ref{theo:convergence1} and Corollary~\ref{coro1} shows that PPDC converges to a neighborhood of a stationary point with the rate $\mathcal{O}(1/T)$ for general nonconvex cost functions, which is the same as PGTC.
 Furthermore, from Appendix~\ref{app-convergence1}, we have $\bar{\kappa}_3\geq\frac{4}{\eta}$ and $\kappa_{12}>\frac{\eta}{4}+2\eta\omega^2$.
-Since $\omega>\tilde{\zeta}_2>\tilde{\zeta}_4>1$, it holds that $\bar{\kappa}_3\kappa_{12}>9>4$.
-Recall Theorem~\ref{theo:convergence0}, compared the second term to the right side of~\eqref{eq:theo1} and~\eqref{eq:theo2}, it can be observed that PDDC seems to be more susceptible to noise than PGTC.
+Since $\omega>\tilde{\zeta}_2>\tilde{\zeta}_4>1$, it holds that $n\check{\kappa}_1=\bar{\kappa}_3\kappa_{12}>9>4$.
+Recall Theorem~\ref{theo:convergence0}, compared the second term to the right side of~\eqref{eq:theo1} and~\eqref{eq:theo2}, it can be observed that PPDC seems to be more susceptible to noise than PGTC.
 As pointed out in~\cite{yi2021linear}, the primal-dual method is equivalent to the EXTRA algorithm proposed in~\cite{shi2015extra}.
 However, the EXTRA algorithm uses historical information to correct the difference between the local gradient and the global gradient.
-This implies that PDDC may accumulate additional noise compared with PGTC.
-Additionally, compared with PGTC, PDDC preserve stronger privacy, more details can be found in Remark~\ref{remark:privacy}. \end{remark} Then we provide the linear convergence of PDDC with the P--L condition. \begin{theorem} Suppose Assumption~\ref{as:smooth}--\ref{as:compressor} hold, under Algorithm~\ref{Al:PDDC}, if~$\gamma=\tilde{\zeta}_1\omega,~\omega>\tilde{\zeta}_2$, $\alpha_x\in(0,\frac{1}{r})$, and $0<\eta<\tilde{\zeta}_3$, we have
+This implies that PPDC may accumulate additional noise compared with PGTC.
+Additionally, compared with PGTC, PPDC preserve stronger privacy, more details can be found in Remark~\ref{remark:privacy}. \end{remark} Then we provide the linear convergence of PPDC with the P--L condition. \begin{theorem} Suppose Assumption~\ref{as:smooth}--\ref{as:compressor} hold, under Algorithm~\ref{Al:PPDC}, if~$\gamma=\tilde{\zeta}_1\omega,~\omega>\tilde{\zeta}_2$, $\alpha_x\in(0,\frac{1}{r})$, and $0<\eta<\tilde{\zeta}_3$, we have